-If zombies took over tomorrow, meat would become scarce fast, y’all.
-And while I’m definitely not a “prepper”, I am a fan of preparedness), it can be fun to use crazy zombie scenarios to help get prepared for emergencies that are actual possibilities.
+So while I’m not a “prepper” (I am a fan of preparedness), it can be fun to use crazy zombie scenarios to help get prepared for emergencies that are actual possibilities.
 That means I’ve got a first aid kit, a few extra supplies in the storage room, and some food in storage.
 And, it means I’ve been learning how to use that food storage in our everyday cooking.
 That way, should zombies take over, we won’t starve.
-We’ll just be eating a whole lotta seitan in our tacos and burgers.
+We’ll just be eating whole lotta seitan in our tacos and burgers.

 Wait, what?
 What’s seitan?